 - YouTube: Full overview of the OCF design (21:15 mins)

-- [Pictures] A visual “walk-through” pictorial.
-Teenage-YL assembles a Greyline Vertical Dipole out of the box.
+- [Pics] A visual “walk-through” pictorial.
+A teenage YL assembles a Greyline Vertical Dipole out of the box.
+We captured the pictures for you.
+Found in the Assembly Documents link below.

 Top 20 Benefits of Greyline Antenna Systems: